-Set in an outstanding natural landscape but with a long and heavily polluting industrial history, South Wales offers study sites that include not only upland geomorphology and coastal environments but also landfills, heavy metal contamination, acid mine drainage, derelict land and mining subsidence making Cardiff an excellent place to study Environmental Geoscience.
+Set in an outstanding natural landscape which has been subject to a long and heavily polluting industrial history, South Wales offers study sites that include not only upland geomorphology and coastal environments but also landfills, heavy metal contamination, acid mine drainage, derelict land and mining subsidence, making Cardiff an excellent place to study Environmental Geoscience.

-|Typical places available||The School typically has approx 150 places available|
+|Typical places available||The School typically has approx 150 places available.|

-|Typical applications received||The School typically receives approx 740 applications|
+|Typical applications received||The School typically receives approx 740 applications.|

 |Typical A level offer||AAA.
 At least two A-levels should be a Science, Geography, Geology or Maths.|

-|Typical Welsh Baccalaureate offer||WBQ Core will be accepted in lieu of one A-level, excluding the required science/Geology/Geography A-level(s).
-At least two A-levels should be a Science, Geography, Geology or Maths.|
+|Typical Welsh Baccalaureate offer||AAA.
+WBQ Core will be accepted in lieu of one A-level, excluding the two required Science/Maths/Geology/Geography A-levels.|

-|Typical International Baccalaureate offer||34 points, including at least two Sciences at Higher Level|
+|Typical International Baccalaureate offer||35 points, including at least two Sciences at Higher Level.|

-|Other qualifications||Applications from those offering alternative qualifications are welcome.|
+|Other requirements||Applications from those offering alternative qualifications are welcome.|

-The course structure is very flexible.
-All Cardiff's School of Earth and Ocean Science degree programmes share a common first Semester.
+The programme structure is very flexible.
+All of our degree programmes share a common first semester.
 This is designed to give you a sound foundation in Earth sciences upon which to build.
-At the end of your first Semester you will decide whether to continue with your original degree choice or choose another of Cardiff's Earth science degrees.
+In total you will earn 120 credits for the year, through a mixture of 10-credit and 20-credit modules.

 |Module title||Module code||Credits|

-|Earth Materials||EA1112||10 credits|
+|Earth Surface Processes||EA1202||20 credits|

-|Dangerous Earth||EA1103||10 credits|
+|Dangerous Earth||EA1203||10 credits|